Canelo Álvarez: Personal life

 Álvarez is Catholic.
 He was engaged to Marisol González, who is Miss Mexico Universe 2003 and a sports reporter for Televisa Deportes.
 In May 2021, Álvarez married his longtime partner Fernanda Gómez in a ceremony at the Guadalajara Cathedral in Guadalajara, Mexico.
 He has three daughters and one son, all with different women.

+He is an avid car collector, owning a Ferrari LaFerrari, a Bugatti Chiron, a Lamborghini Aventador SVJ, a Shelby Mustang, a Mercedes-AMG G 63 6x6, a Rolls Royce Ghost, and a Tesla Model X. He also owns several motorcycles, including Harleys and Ducatis.

 Álvarez enjoys playing golf; in 2020 he stated his intentions to retire from boxing by age 37 and "dedicate himself to his business and playing golf every day" in retirement.

+Álvarez is involved in several business ventures including real estate and convenience stores.
+He served as executive-producer for the film The Long Game (2023).
 He is also a boxing promoter in Mexico.
 His company, Canelo Promotions, was established in 2010 and his business partners are his trainers, father-and-son team Chepo and Eddy Reynoso.
 As of 2013, Canelo Promotions represented 40 boxers throughout Mexico.

-Acting career

-Canelo was cast to star in Creed III.
+He is also involved in philanthropic work, particularly in his home country.
+He has supported various charitable organizations and causes, specifically those focused on helping underprivileged children and families.

+Álvarez made a cameo appearance in Creed III (2023), and features on the cover of the boxing video game Undisputed.